danielgroves/danielgroves.net/portfolio/index.md

 ### Design Processes

 Design Processes was a second year university module that looked at how to go about design.
 For the module the brief was to build a simple game using a platform such as [Stencyl](http://www.stencyl.com "Stencyl Game Maker") and document the design process as we went.
-We'd then be marked on a mixture of the doucmentation for out process and the final game.
+We'd then be marked on a mixture of the documentation for out process and the final game.

 I documented the game in the form a blog with several posts:
 - [Game Concept](/notebook/2012/03/game-concept/  "Design Process: Game Concept")